The Ultimate Guide to Headless CMS

 Traditional CMS

 What is the essential difference between a traditional CMS and a headless CMS?
-To put it bluntly: a traditional CMS keeps a close link between content and presentation, while headless cuts this tie.
+To put it bluntly: A traditional CMS keeps a close link between content and presentation, while headless cuts this tie.

 A disadvantage of tight coupling in traditional content management systems is a troublesome multichannel presence.
 A standard desktop web browser, a mobile app, a wearable, digital signage, and an Internet of Things (IoT) device cannot equally read and present the content when the presentation layer is made exclusively for the web.
-That's where headless CMS enters the scene.

 Headless CMS

 The rise of mobile apps, social media, smart watches, digital signage, self-service machines, robots, and countless IoT devices is changing the way we consume digital content.
 All these platforms have unique properties and different methods of presenting and handling content.
-The problem of multichannel delivery, as well as the rise of rich front-end frameworks that delight the developer, are what a headless CMS addresses.

 The Ping Pong Development of CMS